nyantec/element-web/README.md

 considered a [secure context](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) and thus allowed.

-To install Element as a desktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.
+To install SchildiChat as a desktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.

 Important Security Notes